iCliniq Logo

 It is very bad news.
 Sorry for what has happened.

-My opinion is you should test all the way for better evaluation.
-You should take tablet Folvite 5 mg once daily and capsule Becosule - Z (Multivitamin) once daily after meals for three months.
-You can try for the next pregnancy after three months because before conception, a period of 3 months is required.
+My opinion is that you should test all the way for better evaluation.
+You should take one tablet of Folvite 5 mg once daily and a capsule Becosule Z (multivitamin) once daily after meals for three months.
+You can try for the next pregnancy after three months because, before conception, a period of three months is required.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!